serenohq/installer/README.md

-# installer
+# Sereno Installer
 Install Sereno website builder.
+See [docs](http://sereno.in/docs) for details.